 What is the greatest risk from a harmful exposure during very early pregnancy?

 Less severe exposures during this time may only damage a few of the embryo’s cells.
 The cells of the embryo have a greater ability to recover at this early stage than they do later on in pregnancy.
-If a woman does not have a miscarriage, we believe that the exposures during this time are unlikely to cause a birth defect.
+If a woman does not have a miscarriage, we believe that the exposures during this time are not likely to cause a birth defect.

 We call the first four weeks of gestation the “all or none period.”
 “All” refers to high exposures damaging all of the embryo’s cells.
 This damage causes early miscarriage.
 “None” refers to exposures that are not high enough to have a significant effect on the pregnancy.
 We can use the rule of the “all or none period” to determine the risk of many different types of exposures.
 However, there are some important exceptions to this rule.
-Please contact MotherToBaby toll-free at 1-866-626-6847 to discuss your specific exposure with our experts.
+Please contact MotherToBaby to discuss your specific exposure with our experts.

 What are the greatest risks from harmful exposures during the first trimester of pregnancy?